BradyLab/IGGPIPE/README.md

 (Publication in process)

-To download and install SCARF, follow the instructions in Install.md.
+To download and install SCARF, follow the instructions in INSTALL.txt.

-To run SCARF and generate markers after installing it, follow the instructions in MakeMarkers.md.
+To run SCARF and generate markers after installing it, follow the instructions in RUN.txt.

 For help, contact Ted Toal, twtoal@ucdavis.edu 14-Aug-2015